Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/front_section.md

 ### Antenna Elevation Control

-A thumbwheel on the left side of the stick controls the elevation angle of the radar antenna, displayed via the EL strobe on the DSCG display.
+A thumbwheel (2) on the left side of the stick controls the elevation angle of the radar antenna, displayed via the EL strobe on the DSCG display.

 ### Challenge Button

-If controlling the radar, initiates an IFF interrogation.
+If controlling the radar the button (1) initiates an IFF interrogation.

 For the [Pave Spike targeting pod](../../../systems/weapon_systems/pave_spike/overview.md), it instead toggles the field of view between WIDE and NARROW.

 ### Action Switch (Trigger)

-A 2-stage trigger to lock targets.
+A 2-stage trigger (3) to lock targets.
 Exact behavior depends on whether currently controlling the [radar](../../../systems/radar/overview.md), [weapons](../../../stores/overview.md) or the [targeting pod](../../../systems/weapon_systems/pave_spike/overview.md).